databricks/reference-apps/logs_analyzer/chapter2/batch.md

 same HDFS version as the one you wish to use.

-There are many ways to install HDFS, but heading to the [Hadoop homepage](http://hadoop.apache.org/) is one way to get started.
+There are many ways to install HDFS, but heading to the [Hadoop homepage](http://hadoop.apache.org/) is one way to get started and run hdfs locally on your machine.

 Run [LogAnalyzerBatchImport.java](java8/src/main/java/com/databricks/apps/logs/chapter2/LogAnalyzerBatchImport.java)
 on any file pattern on your hdfs directory.